-Standing Oblique Cable Crunch is an effective exercise for isolating the oblique and serratus muscles but also engages the transverse abdominis or lower abdominal muscles.
+Standing Oblique Cable Crunches exercise is an effective exercise for isolating the oblique and serratus muscles but also engages the transverse abdominis or lower abdominal muscles.

 Standing Oblique Cable Crunch uses a short pathway that focuses on getting a strong contraction on the oblique muscles.